 - Drinking alcohol.

 - Sleep problems.
-It's best if you go to bed and wake up at the same time every day.
+Try to go to bed and wake up at the same time every day.
 Don't take naps.

 - Increases in body temperature.
 This can happen when you exercise, take a hot bath, or get angry.